FengQiaojun/TerrainMesh/README.md

 TODO:
-1. Write a pure semantic segmentation training using Deeplab V3.
-Use that to initialize the feature extration network.
+* Load the resnet50 as the initialization for the model.
+* Need to initialize the per-vertex feature.

+* A simpler model for segmentation.
+Using resnet 34 or resnet 18.

-2. Get initial number of chamfer error and depth error.
+* Get initial number of chamfer error and depth error.
-3. Comparison between
+* Comparison between
     a.
 First train from scratch on semantic segmentation, then geometry
     b.
 First train with pretrained weight, then geometry
     c.
 Train all from scratch.